Thertzlor/Revenant/wiki/Macros/Cycle_Macro.md

 ```

 # Functionality
-Putting more than one function on a single key is borderline impossible using the LGS software.
+The Cycle Macro offers an additional way to put more than one action onto a key, a feat normally borderline impossible using the LGS GUI.

-Or putting an entire combo on a single button while still controlling the button timing manually.
+Cycling between different actions and macro with each button press enables for example toggling menus on and off with one button when exiting the menu requires a different key, or, in action games, putting an entire combo attack on a single button while still controlling the button timing for individual presses manually.

 ## Named Links
 Like the Sequence Macro, the cycle macro offers a quick method to link to other named macros by providing a table containing a single string.
 The string will be resolved to a link to the macro with that name.